Intimate Tuscany Photo Workshop and Village Tour

-(Also not included are crowds, slow moving tour guides and lectures on the history of plague:)
+(Also not included are crowds, slow moving tour groups and lectures on the history of the plague:)

 Our curriculum has been tweaked and pruned over 18 years to offer you only essential tools you need.
 We recognize that we only have a week with you… no time to impress you with our expertise or bore you with technical trivia.
 Classroom time (one hour sessions) is devoted to reviewing your daily images on screen and offering helpful suggestions.
 In the field, our discussions center around better composition and finding great light.
 And of course, answering your technical questions and helping master your own equipment.

 All experience levels are welcome.
 Our participants who are new to photography can work with any camera including smart phones.
 Small group instruction is tailored to help each member find their own style and and classroom reviews on-screen for those who want to submit daily.
 Non-photographer partners can sit in on all discussions and participate at their own level of interest.
 (Beginners tend to make some of the best images we see)